 - muscle tremors

-What to do if you think your cat ate a rodenticide
+What to do if you think your cat ate a rat poison

-It does not matter if you are sure or if you only suspect that your cat might have eaten a rat bait.
-You must take your cat to an emergency veterinarian immediately, since the early treatment is the most successful.
+It does not matter if you only suspect that your cat might have eaten a rat bait.
+You must take your cat to an emergency veterinarian immediately since the early treatment is the most successful.

 If possible, bring the package or brand name of the rodenticide ingested.
-Treatment depends not only on type of rodenticide, but also on its active ingredient and concentration.
+Treatment depends not only on the type of rodenticide but also on its active ingredient and concentration.

-Depending on severity, your cat may be treated inpatient or let home the same day.
-Make sure to follow your veterinarians instructions precisely.
+Depending on the severity, your cat may be treated inpatient or let home the same day.
+Make sure to follow your veterinarian’s instructions precisely.

 How to prevent your cat from eating rat bait

-Cats can ingest rodent poison in several ways.
+Cats can eat rat poison in several ways.
 Most commonly they find rodenticide set up in their own home or during their outdoor ventures.
-Secondary poisoning, that is poisoning after hunting down a sick rat is less likely, though possible.
+Secondary poisoning, that is, poisoning after hunting down a sick rat, is less likely, though possible.

-Intentional cat poisoning by discontent neighbors is not a rarity, also, even though dogs are more common victims of this.
-Stupid thing is that intentional poisoning is hard to prove.
+Intentional cat poisoning by discontent neighbors is not a rarity, also, even though dogs are more frequent victims of this.
+The stupid thing is that intentional poisoning is hard to prove.

 But can you prevent your cat from eating rodenticide?

 - Use bait stations.
-If alternatives are not up to consideration, then use bait station, which is a closed box with openings, small enough to keep pets out, large enough to let mice and rats in.
+If alternatives are not up to consideration, then use a bait station.
+Bait stations are closed boxes with openings, small enough to keep pets out, large enough to let in mice and rats.
 Remember that they are still not completely tamper-proof and you should position them out of your pet’s reach.

 - Prevent pests from returning.
 Extermination is only one part of the process.
 Keep your house rodent-proof, seal the possible rat entry points, don’t let garbage and food leftovers to accumulate.
 Also, remove any objects and vegetation, that can serve as a rodent nest, from your yard.

-- Store rodenticides out of your pet’s reach.
-Put them in a closed space that pets have no access to.
-Do not dispose rat poison in a regular trash.
+- Store the poison out of your pet’s reach.
+Put it in a closed space that pets can’t access and don’t dispose of rat poison in the regular trash.

 - Keep your cat indoors.
 Since you have no control over how your neighbors get rid of pests, it is wiser to keep a cat from wandering around and eating whatever he or she wants.
-Though much controversy about life quality of indoor cats, there is no doubt that indoor life is much safer and indoor cats do live longer than outdoor ones.
+There is no doubt that indoor life is much safer and indoor cats do live longer than outdoor ones.

-Treating rodenticide poisoning is successful only if you seek for a medical help early after the ingestion–within 4 to 24 hours, depending from poison in question.
-Preventing your pet from ingesting rat poison in the first place is much safer and easier thing to do.
+Treating rodenticide poisoning is successful only if you seek medical help early after the ingestion — within 4 to 24 hours, depending on the poison in question.
+Preventing your pet from ingesting rat poison in the first place is a much safer and easier thing to do.
 However, if your cat ate rat poison despite all the efforts, visit your veterinarian immediately.